ArduPilot/ardupilot_wiki/dev/source/docs/ros2.rst

 First, make sure that you have successfully installed `ROS 2 Humble <https://docs.ros.org/en/humble/Installation.html>`__ .
 Currently, ROS 2 Humble is the only version supported.

-Create a `ROS 2 workspace <https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html#id4>`__.
+You are about to create a new `ROS 2 workspace <https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html#id4>`__.
-This page assumes that your workspace is named `ros2_ws`.
+This page assumes that your workspace is named `ros2_ws` in your home directory, but feel free to adjust to your preferred location.

 Before anything else, make sure that you have `sourced your ROS 2 environment <https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html#source-the-setup-files>`__ and check if it is `configured correctly <https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html#check-environment-variables>`__.

-Follow the `Installing Build Dependencies <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_DDS#installing-build-dependencies>`__ section of `AP_DDS`'s README to install MicroXRCEDDSGen.

 Finally, ensure you have `set up your ArduPilot build environment <https://ardupilot.org/dev/docs/building-the-code.html#setting-up-the-build-environment>`__.

 Installation (Ubuntu)
 =====================

-To make installation easy, we will install the required packages using `vcs` and a `ros2.repos` files:
+To make installation easy, we will clone the required repositories using `vcs` and a `ros2.repos` files:

 .. code-block:: bash

     cd ~/ros2_ws
     vcs import --recursive --input  https://raw.githubusercontent.com/ArduPilot/ardupilot/master/Tools/ros2/ros2.repos src

+This will take a few minutes to clone all the repositories your first time.

 Now update all dependencies: